AlexisMolinaMR/MedImageGAN/README.md

 #### Learning rate adjustment

 Having different learning rates for the _Generator_ and the _Discriminator_ helps the training.
-For instance, we left the learning rate of the _Generator_ as indicated on the DCGAN paper and inreased 10 and 100 fold the learning rate of the _Discriminator.
+For instance, we left the learning rate of the _Generator_ as indicated on the DCGAN paper and inreased 10 and 100 fold the learning rate of the _Discriminator_.

 At first glance the performance did not improve much but we got a more stable training.